botder/Samsung-Galaxy-Book4-Edge/README.md

 - [Rufus](https://rufus.ie/en/) to create a bootable USB flash drive
     <sup>This is optional, and [Ventoy](https://www.ventoy.net/en/index.html) does **not** work</sup>

+> [!CAUTION]
+> You must be able to plug your USB flash drive to the USB-C slot on the left side of the device.
+You can use a USB-A to USB-C adapter for this.
+It will not work with the USB-A slot on the right side of the laptop (though you can get around the initial driver issue window by installing literally any driver, but this is very broken and not recommended).

 ## Create a bootable USB flash drive

 > [!TIP]